kal-kyokya/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 	->	All functions (inside and outside a class) should have a documentation: python3 -c 'print(__import__("my_module").my_function.__doc__)'
 			python3 -c 'print(__import__("my_module").MyClass.my_function.__doc__)'
-	->	A documentation is not a simple word, it’s a real sentence explaining what’s the purpose of the module, class or method ->	It is not allowed to use: execute with sqlalchemy
+	->	A documentation is not a simple word: a real sentence explaining what’s the purpose of the module, class or method ->	It is not allowed to use: execute with sqlalchemy